 If you are traveling from abroad, you should plan around three weeks for IVF in India.
 Less or more days may be required depending upon your special requirements such as PGD testing or donor eggs.

-To know about the exact time required in your case and to start planning for your IVF in Delhi, please use the form to get in touch with the doctor.
+To receive a treatment timeline to start planning for your IVF in Delhi, get in touch via the form on this page.

 Beware of clinics that advertise unusually high success rates in IVF because they can be manipulated.
 Read more about: Why shouldn’t you trust IVF success rates

-You can however discuss with the doctor about the chances of IVF success in your specific case, and plan the treatment accordingly.
+You must discuss with the doctor about the chances of IVF success in your specific case, and plan the treatment accordingly.